 2. Contracts may include accommodation so this make sure you ask about this during your interview as it will potentially save you a good portion of your monthly salary.

-3. It is worth complimenting your income with private classes which are easy to find once you have made contacts.
+3. It is worth complementing your income with private classes which are easy to find once you have made contacts.

 As with most countries in Europe, it is a lot easier for EU nationals to find work as the paperwork required is significantly less than when applying to employ non-EU nationals.
 The permits required can take some time to process and many teachers work illegally.